microsoft/fluentui/rfcs/converged-implementation-patterns.md

 Renders the correct JSX output of the component and its slots given the correct state.

+This should be a pure function whose sole responsibility is to render JSX from the provided state.
+No state mutation or processing should happen in this function, but rather done in the `useSample` hook

 ```typescript
 import { getSlots } from '@fluentui/react-utils'